fosskers/curse-of-strahd/cos/index.md

+# Curse of Strahd: Master Quest

 Welcome to *Curse of Strahd: Master Quest*, a DM's supplemental tool for the Dungeons and Dragons adventure [*Curse of Strahd*](https://dnd.wizards.com/products/tabletop-games/rpg-products/curse-strahd).
 This set of documents provides:

-- Prepared charts and monster stat blocks for all encounters
+- Prepared charts and monster stat blocks for all encounters.
-- [Roll charts](./rolls.md) for random encounters and common checks
+- [Roll charts](./rolls.md) for random encounters and common checks.
-- A [list of distances](./travel.md) between all map locations, and the roll counts involved
+- A [list of distances](./travel.md) between all map locations, and the roll counts involved.
-- An implementation of the *Renown* system for Barovia
+- An implementation of the *Renown* system for Barovia.
-- Explicit quest markings
+- Explicit quest markings.
-- Custom quests and developments
+- Custom quests and developments.

 Some quests/events in CoS are mentioned in passing, in the middle of a large text block, like: